-Inappropriate displays of anger may indicate the existence of a more serious mental health or emotional issue.
-People who receive anger management therapy are given the tools needed to slow their reaction to anger in order to identify the reason for their feelings.
-Though the roots of anger may be buried in emotional trauma, addiction, grief, or other issues, a natural inclination may be to find temporary relief in lashing out while ignoring the true cause of the anger felt.
-It is under these circumstances that seeking the help of a therapist might be most beneficial for an individual experiencing anger issues.
+Inappropriate displays of anger may mean a more serious mental health or emotional issue exists.
+People who receive anger management therapy learn skills to slow their reaction to anger.
+This can help them identify the reason for their feelings.
+The roots of anger may be buried in emotional trauma, addiction, grief, or other issues.
+But a natural inclination may be to find temporary relief in lashing out.
+This can obscure the true cause of the anger.
+If this is the case for you, working with a therapist might be helpful.

-In modern times, trained psychologists have developed programs to help individuals experiencing anger issues better control their emotions.
-Some of anger management’s major modern-day contributors include Peter Stearns, Raymond Novaco, Howard Kassinove, Raymond Chip Tafrate, Louis Dundin, Brad Bushman, and Michael Hoyt.
+In modern times, trained psychologists have developed programs for people with anger issues.
+These programs help people better control their emotions.
+Some of anger management’s major modern-day contributors include:

-Anger management therapy provides a clear and distinct set of guidelines for recovery.
-It gives the person seeking treatment a controlled platform for the release of his or her emotions while aiming to achieve positive and constructive responses, rather than negative and destructive ones .
-People in therapy are encouraged to examine the circumstances that trigger their anger and to become aware of their emotional state at each level of arousal.
-Affected people are taught how to use those psychological signs as a road map to control their anger.
-By identifying the emotional reaction to a specific situation, individuals in therapy may gain awareness and insight into the way their body responds to past and future circumstances.
-In addition, therapists work with people in therapy to identify anger responses that may actually be defense mechanisms for other concerns such as depression or anxiety.
+Anger management therapy provides a clear set of recovery guidelines.
+It gives the person in treatment a controlled platform for the release of their emotions.
+At the same time, it aims to achieve constructive responses, rather than destructive ones.
+People in therapy are encouraged to examine what triggers their anger.
+They try to become aware of their emotions at each level of arousal.
+People learn how to use those signs as a map to control their anger.

 - Impulse control